adham-elarabawy/scale-ai-challenge/README.md

 A quick summary of my implementation is below:

 I implemented a generic (fully convolutional) CNN feature extractor as the body of the model.
 I then added a fully-connected head to perform bounding box regression (x, y, w, h, yaw) as well as classify whether or not a given input had a spaceship.
 It worked great with **0.82 AP @ IOU>0.7**.
-However, when I trained a model specifically for JUST localization, I got slightly better performance (since the model didn't have to perform a classification task).
-If I were to take this project a bit further, I would likely implement a multi-headed model with different sets of fully-connected layers for classification vs regression, but I'd keep the feature extractor frozen (after training for the localization task).
-Given that my initial approach had pretty good performance, I didn't feel the need to implement this modification, but I thought I'd note it regardless :)
+The training procedure was a bit nuanced.
+For the first 150 epochs, I train the model _just_ for the localization task to ensure good localization performance (using both L1 and L2 loss), and then after 150 epochs, I also include the classification loss (encoded as L2 loss to avoid extremely large loss values from binary cross entropy that would overpower the localization loss).
+This worked great!

 #### Plots!
 I absolutely love using _Tensorboard_ to keep track of my model training and evaluation metrics.
 I thought I'd throw up a couple of the generated plots on the README!